Wreck-It Ralph (franchise): Ralph Breaks the Internet (2018)

-The 57th animated film produced by the studio, and the sequel to the 2012 film Wreck-It Ralph.
 Six years after the events of the first film, Sugar Rush's racing wheel is damaged, and due to the company that produced Sugar Rush going defunct years earlier, Mr. Litwak plans to take the game away for spare parts.
 Ralph and Vanellope learn of a replacement wheel from eBay, and use a new Internet router in the arcade to travel to the Internet to get it, while the recently married Felix and Calhoun stay to make sure the Sugar Rush characters have a temporary home.
 Ralph and Vanellope successfully win the auction but do not have the funds to get it, and look for job opportunities.
 When Ralph finds a way to earn all the funds by becoming a viral video star with the help of Yesss, he discovers that Vanellope may want to stay in the gritty racing game Slaughter Race and not return to the arcade thanks to Shank, a character from that game.
 This prompts Ralph to use a dark web virus to shut down the game and save Vanellope, only for the virus to turn on Ralph's own insecure feelings and start propagating through the Internet and destroying it.
-Ralph, Vanellope, and their newfound allies are able to stop the virus in time after Ralph accepts the fact that Vanellope wants to move on.
+Ralph, Vanellope, and their newfound allies are able to stop the virus in time thanks to the power of Ralph and Vanellope's rekindled friendship.
 The two say their goodbyes and Ralph returns to the arcade just as Sugar Rush is plugged back in.
-The two keep in contact, however, and Vanellope promises that she will eventually return to live in the arcade once Shank has taught her every trick she can use in Sugar Rush.
+The two keep in contact, however.

 Future

+Third film

+John C. Reilly says that he has an idea if a third film was to be made, he would consider seeing Ralph and Vanellope "beaming themselves right out into space", Fix-It Felix Jr. saved them and reunited.

+Untitled spin-off film

 Directors Rich Moore and Phil Johnston said that a Ralph Breaks the Internet spin-off film focusing on the Disney Princesses could be made depending on the audience's response and "if there's a good story to be told".
-Also, John C. Reilly says that he has an idea for a third sequel, which would see Ralph and Vanellope "beaming themselves right out into space".

 Video games

-Wreck-It Ralph (2012)
+Wreck-It Ralph (2012, Nintendo)

 In 2012, a video game of the same name was released alongside the first film for the DS, Wii, and 3DS.
-Most of the principal cast from the film reprised their roles with the exception of John C. Reily as Wreck-it-Ralph who was replaced by Brian T. Delaney.
+Most of the principal cast from the film reprised their roles with the exception of John C. Reilly as Wreck-it-Ralph who was replaced by Brian T. Delaney.

 Taking place after the events of the film, the game follows Ralph and Felix as they traverse through Fix-It Felix Jr., Hero's Duty, and Sugar Rush in an attempt to stop a new army of Cy-Bugs that hatched during one of Vanellope's races.